enmanuelrdgz/fullstack-poll-system/README.md

-# QuickPolls (2.0.0)
+# QuickPolls

 Quickpolls is a simple poll system with authentication that allows users to create and participate in polls.
 This application is divided into 3 nodes, each of them being an stand-alone application running in its own container:

-- **quickpolls-client:**  A Next.js application, this is the frontend of the system.
+- [**quickpolls-client:**](https://github.com/enmanuelrdgz/quickpolls-client)  A Next.js application, this is the frontend of the system.
-- **quickpolls-core:**  A SpringBoot application.
+- [**quickpolls-core:**](https://github.com/enmanuelrdgz/quickpolls-core)  A SpringBoot application.
 This is an API for the frontend to fetch data from the database.
 - **PostgreSQL:** A RDBMS for data persistence.